rbisdorff/Digraph3/docSphinx/tutorial.rst

    The strict (codual) outranking digraph

 It becomes readily clear now from the picture above that both alternatives *a1*  and *a7* are *not outranked* by any other alternatives.
-Hence, *a1*  and *a7* appear as **weak Condorcet winner** and may be recommended as potential *best decision actions* in this illustrative preference modelling exercise.
+Hence, *a1*  and *a7* appear as :ref:`weak Condorcet winners <LinearVoting-Tutorial-label>` and may be recommended as potential *best decision actions* in a selection decision problem.

 Many more tools for exploiting bipolar-valued outranking digraphs are available in the *Digraph3* resources (see the technical documentation of the :ref:`outrankingDigraphs module <outrankingDiGraphs-label>` and the :ref:`perfTabs module <perfTabs-label>`).